gavJackson/CV/README.md

 - **Lead Frontend developer**, Contract, Remote, Apr 2012 - May 2015
 - **Flex developer**, Contract, Bath, Mar 2011 - Apr 2012

-In 2015, I was offered a 5% stake in Digital Keystone, a FinTech software house, and the permanent position of Head of Frontend Development where I focused on productising my frontend framework which was a successful strategic move to create value for the company, as in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.
+In 2015, I was offered a 5% stake in Digital Keystone, a FinTech software house, and the permanent position of Head of Frontend Development where I focused on productising my low code frontend framework which was a successful strategic move to create value for the company, as in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.

 In 2012 I was promoted to Lead Frontend developer where I started designing and building my frontend framework, which was used to deliver enterprise level client projects, mainly in financial services.
 My framework also won the Platforum 'Best in show' award.